MattBCoding/calico-jack/README.md

 A minor bug that I encountered during the development of the project came to light during the implementation of the clear_terminal function.
 I discovered that the terminal emulator used within the template would not support this functionality.
 After exhausting some other potential methods of implementing the desired functionality, I removed the original template code from the project and replaced it with the latest version.

+#### Libraries Utilised
+##### Built in Python Libraries

+Several of the built in python libraries were utilised to enable additional functionality within the application.
+##### math
+The math library was imported to utilise the math.floor functionality.
+This was used during the calculation of the correct number of ships that each player should have.
+I included this as a calculation instead of just setting the value to enable the value to adjust if the dimensions of the board are different.
+It would now be possible to add a much larger board to the game without creation of the ships getting broken.
+##### time
+The time library was imported to utilise the time.sleep functionality.
+This enabled me to incorporate specific time delays within the program which adds to the player experience by simulating the time between the player move and the computers response.
+Whilst only a small time delay occurs, I felt that it was a much better experience than the computer move appearing as soon as the player entered their own move.
+##### os
+The os library was imported to utilise the os.system and os.name functionality.
+This enabled me to add functionality to the terminal emulator which allowed me to clear the previous print statements.
+This provides a clearer and more structured experience for the user.
+##### random
+The random library was imported to access a number of the built in methods of generating a random selection.
+It was primarily utilised during the AI shot selection algorithms to select a random location to fire, or a random location from a generated list of options.
+##### string
+The string library was imported to enable the ability to convert the alphabetical characters into numeric values whilst positioning or targetting ship locations.
+It was preferred to include a grid selection pattern of an letter then an number rather than two numbers to make it easier for users to select locations.
+It is much harder for a user to select the wrong location when using a letter and a number rather than two numbers.

 ## Deployment

 The site was deployed via Heroku, and the live link can be found here - [Calico Jack Battleship Game](https://calico-jack.herokuapp.com/)